PressForward/pressforward/notes.md

 		+ `feedwordpress_post_edit_controls` at `ln 805`

 -	Do we want to assign authorship of a post from the author property of the RSS feed item?
 Perhaps do that and also pass and display properties for **orig author**, **orig nominated**, and **editor who published**?

+	*	If so... how to handle inc. authors?
+A seperate options field?